abobija/esp-discord-examples/check-admin/README.md

-# ESP32 echo Discord bot
+# ESP32 check-admin Discord bot

-This is example application which represent echo [ESP32 Discord bot](https://github.com/abobija/esp-discord).
+This is example application which represent [ESP32 Discord bot](https://github.com/abobija/esp-discord) that checks if user which sends message have administrator privileges.

 ## Configuration steps: